anrbn/GATOR/README.md

 # Contributing
 I warmly welcome and appreciate contributions from the community!
 If you're interested in contributing, feel free to submit a pull request (PR) with any new modules or features you'd like to add.

-After making your changes in your own forked copy of our repository, you can submit a PR.

 Once you've submitted a PR, I'll review it as soon as I can.
 I might request some changes or improvements before merging your PR.
 Your contributions play a crucial role in making the tool better, and I'm excited to see what you'll bring to the project!

-Thank you for considering contributing to our project!
-Looking forward to seeing your proposed changes.
+Thank you for considering contributing to the project!

 # Questions and Issues
 If you have any questions regarding the tool or any of its modules, please check out the [documentation](https://anrbn.gitbook.io/gator/) first.
-I've worked hard to provide clear, comprehensive information related to the tools and all of its modules.
+I've tried to provide clear, comprehensive information related to the tools and all of its modules.
 If however your query is not yet solved or you have a different question altogether please don't hesitate to reach out to me via [Twitter](https://twitter.com/corvuscr0w) or [LinkedIn](https://www.linkedin.com/in/anrbnds/).
 I'm always happy to help and provide support. :)